Coconut: Coconut meat

-The edible white, fleshy part of the seed (the endosperm) is known as the "coconut meat", "coconut flesh", or "coconut kernel."
+The edible white, fleshy part of the seed (the endosperm) is known as the "coconut meat", "coconut flesh", or "coconut kernel".
 In the coconut industry, coconut meat can be classified loosely into three different types depending on maturity – namely "Malauhog", "Malakanin" and "Malakatad".
 The terminology is derived from the Tagalog language.
 Malauhog (literally "mucus-like") refers to very young coconut meat (around 6 to 7 months old) which has a translucent appearance and a gooey texture that disintegrates easily.
 Malakanin (literally "cooked rice-like") refers to young coconut meat (around 7–8 months old) which has a more opaque white appearance, a soft texture similar to cooked rice, and can still be easily scraped off the coconut shell.
 Malakatad (literally "leather-like") refers to fully mature coconut meat (around 8 to 9 months old) with an opaque white appearance, a tough rubbery to leathery texture, and is difficult to separate from the shell.

 Maturity is difficult to assess on an unopened coconut, and there is no technically proven method for determining maturity.
 Based on color and size, younger coconuts tend to be smaller and have brighter colors, while more mature coconuts have browner colors and are larger.
 They can also be determined traditionally by tapping on the coconut fruit.
 Malauhog has a "solid" sound when tapped, while Malakanin and Malakatad produce a "hollow" sound.
 Another method is to shake the coconut.
 Immature coconuts produce a sloshing sound when shaken (the sharper the sound, the younger it is), while fully mature coconuts do not.

-Both Malauhog and Malakanin coconut meat of immature fruits can be eaten as is or used in salads, drinks, desserts, and pastries such as buko pie and es kelapa muda.
+Both "Malauhog" and "Malakanin" meats of immature coconuts can be eaten as is or used in salads, drinks, desserts, and pastries such as buko pie and es kelapa muda.
 Because of their soft textures, they are unsuitable for grating.
-Mature Malakatad coconut meat has a tough texture and thus are processed before consumption or made into copra.
+Mature Malakatad coconut meat has a tough texture and thus is processed before consumption or made into copra.
 Freshly shredded mature coconut meat, known as "grated coconut", "shredded coconut", or "coconut flakes", is used in the extraction of coconut milk.
 They are also used as a garnish for various dishes, as in klepon and puto bumbong.
 They can also be cooked in sugar and eaten as a dessert in the Philippines known as bukayo.

-Grated coconut that is dehydrated by drying or baking is known as "desiccated coconut."
+Grated coconut that is dehydrated by drying or baking is known as "desiccated coconut".
 It contains less than 3% of the original moisture content of coconut meat.
-It is predominantly used in the bakery and confectionary industries (especially in non-coconut-producing countries) because of its longer shelf life compared to freshly grated coconut.
-Desiccated coconut are used in confections and desserts such as macaroons.
+It is predominantly used in the bakery and confectionery industries (especially in non-coconut-producing countries) because of its longer shelf life compared to freshly grated coconut.
+Desiccated coconut is used in confections and desserts such as macaroons.
 Dried coconut is also used as the filling for many chocolate bars.
 Some dried coconut is purely coconut, but others are manufactured with other ingredients, such as sugar, propylene glycol, salt, and sodium metabisulfite.

 Coconut meat can also be cut into larger pieces or strips, dried, and salted to make "coconut chips" or "coco chips".
 These can be toasted or baked to make bacon-like fixings.